Belardi Auto Racing

 Belardi Auto Racing was an American racing team in the Indy Lights series.
-The team was owned by Brian Belardi, who competed in SCCA.
+The team was owned by Brian Belardi, who competed in the Sports Car Club of America (SCCA).
 Belardi was previously located in Illinois before moving to Brownsburg, Indiana.

 Indy Lights

 2011-2013

 Jorge Goncalvez, Anders Krohn, and Jacob Wilson drove for the team during the 2011 Indy Lights season.
 Alon Day joined the team for the 2012 Indy Lights season and became the first racer from Israel in the United States.
 Peter Dempsey joined the team during the 2012 Indy Lights season and remained with the team into the 2013 Indy Lights season Belardi Auto Racing won its first race at the 2013 Firestone Freedom 100 with Peter Dempsey making a four wide pass at the finish line.
 It was the closest oval configuration finish in Indianapolis Motor Speedway history.
 The team was forced to let go of Peter Dempsey before the final two races of 2013 due to a lack of sponsorship.
 Juan Pablo Garcia replaced Peter Dempsey, joining Jorge Goncalvez and Giancarlo Serenelli.